syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 ## Cell customization in Excel while exporting

-Customize the cells by setting the `CellsExportHandler` in the `TreeGridExcelExportOptions`.
+Customize the cells by setting the `CellsExportHandler` in the `TreeGridExcelExportOptions.`

 ### Customize cell value while exporting

-Customize the cell values while exporting to excel by using the `CellsExportHandler` in the `TreeGridExcelExportOptions`.
+Customize the cell values while exporting to excel by using the `CellsExportHandler` in the `TreeGridExcelExportOptions.`

 {% tabs %}
 {% highlight c# %}